Using C libraries in your Rust project

 - A references has the same in-memory representation as a pointer

-- a reference is NEVER NULL!
+- A reference is NEVER NULL!

-- a reference ALWAYS points to valid (allocated, aligned) memory
+- A reference ALWAYS points to valid (allocated, aligned) memory

 The upside is that these guarantees are implicit within (safe) Rust code and never need to be defensively checked.